Cantro93/ores/README.md

 * vector
 * functional
 * random
+* ctime

-they are loaded automatically
+They are loaded automatically.

-For more information, open [specification]()
+For more information, open [specification]().
 ## Planned updates
 - [ ] Remembering the last stable quantity
 - [ ] Library with more randomizers